ezsystems/commerce-documentation/docs/guide/newsletter/newsletter2go/newsletter2go_cookbook/custom_newsletter2go_functions.md

 # Custom Newsletter2Go functions

-If you need to implement custom functions to extend the newsletter functionality, you can use:
+If you need to implement custom functions to extend the newsletter, you can use:

 - `Newsletter2GoService`
 - `Newsletter2GoApiService`